 I have just started a class in mathematical reasoning.
 We talked about how kids are better with logic than adults.
 That is because sometimes when we speak there is an implication in our words that don’t jibe with the logic of the statement we just made.
 The example being a parent who tells their kid; “If you don’t eat dinner, you won’t get any dessert”.
 We understand that this means you get dessert if and only if you eat dinner.
 But that isn’t the same statement as what the parent has said.
 A conditional statement isn’t the same as a biconditional statement in logical terms.

 Alice in Wonderland, Second Shelf Books, and A.N Devers

 I first heard of Second Shelf Book through their Kickstarter campaign.
 It seemed like an ambitious endeavor.
 A bookstore that only stocks rare editions of books written or illustrated by women.
 Although, to be honest it shouldn’t be.
 That is kind of the point, right?
 We don’t think about elevating and collecting works by female authors and it is super important!
 Unfortunately, I wasn’t able to back on Kickstarter at that time.

 I needed to make amends.

 The perfect opportunity came up on my London trip this past February.
 My first stop was Second Shelf Books, the brick and mortar store!
-As I discovered, the store is in on the busiest areas of London for shopping and sight seeing.
+As I discovered, the store is in the busiest areas of London for shopping and sightseeing.
 The bad news is that it is not directly visible from the street.
 It is quaintly tucked inside a courtyard.